Charo’s Son Shel Rasten Shows Support For Famous Mom On ‘Dancing With The Stars’

 “I was expecting six,” Charo said.

-In addition to her unsatisfactory scores, Charo was also upset by her make-up on the ABC celebrity ballroom competition.
+In addition to her unsatisfactory scores, Charo was also upset by her makeup on the ABC celebrity ballroom competition.

 “Please Chicago, please, I apologize for my lips,” Charo said.